DvirCohen17/cloud/README.md

 # cloud
-This is a multy server-client project. you can use it to create and write a text file with your friends in live, give permission to other to join your files, each file also contain a private chat.
+This is a multy server-client project. you can use it to create and write a text file with your friends in live, give permission to other to join your files, each file also contain a private chat. in this project i did only the sync server and the client.

 To see the code you can go into the "code" branch.